Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Lehmer code rotation

 \begin{prop}[Statistics 325, 470] The number of runs in a permutation of $[n]$ is $\frac{n+1}{2}$-mesic under Lehmer code rotation.
 The width of a tree associated to a permutation of $[n]$ is also $\frac{n+1}{2}$-mesic under Lehmer code rotation. \end{prop}

 \begin{proof} Since runs are contiguous increasing sequences, runs are separated by descents, and, in each permutation, there is one more run than there are descents.
 The result follows from the number of descents being $\frac{n-1}{2}$-mesic.

-As noted in Remark~\ref{widthequalsruns}, the width of a permutation tree is its number of runs. \end{proof}
+It is shown in \cite{Luschny}, where permutation trees are defined, that the width of the permutation tree of $\sigma$ is the number of runs of $\sigma$.
+Therefore, we do not define permutation trees here, as we can prove the homomesy of the statistics by using the homomesy result regarding runs. \end{proof}

 \begin{prop}[Statistics 1114, 1115] The number of odd descents of a permutation of $[n]$ is $\frac{1}{2}\lceil \frac{n-1}{2}\rceil$-mesic under Lehmer code rotation, and the number of even descents is $\frac{1}{2}\lfloor\frac{n-1}{2}\rfloor$-mesic. \end{prop}